The Ten Lost Tribes of Israel

-* Also known as the Two House Movement, its adherents call themselves Ephraimites or Israelites.
+* Also known as the Two House Movement.
+Its adherents call themselves Ephraimites or Israelites.
 Their teachings are a revival of Anglo-Israelitism, which claims that the British and the Americans are direct descendants of the Ten Tribes.
-Another group promoting this belief in recent years has been the Worldwide Church of God, a cult founded by Herbert W. Armstrong.
+Another group promoting this belief in recent years was the now defunct Worldwide Church of God, founded by Herbert W. Armstrong.

 to learn more about the Ten Tribes.

 The history of the Ten Tribes starts with ten of the sons of Jacob—Ephraim, Manasseh, Issachar, Zebulun, Asher, Naphtali, Dan, Gad, Reuben, and a portion of the tribe of Levi.
 Their descendants made up the ten northern tribes of ancient Israel.
 In the time of the prophet Samuel (11th cent.
 BC), these ten tribes were united into a single kingdom together with the southern tribes of Judah and Benjamin.
 This united kingdom was ruled first by Saul and then by David and his son, Solomon.
 But because of Solomon’s sin in worshipping other gods, God divided the kingdom into two parts.
 The Ten Tribes he gave to Jeroboam, one of Solomon’s officials (1 Kings 11:29-38).
 This new, northern kingdom was called the Kingdom of Israel.
 The southern tribes of Judah and Benjamin, ruled by the descendants of Solomon, formed the Kingdom of Judah.*